UCLAdeepvision/CS269-Projects-2025Spring/_posts/2025-06-03-student-27-WebAgent.md

 ## Backbone Vision-Language Models and UI Grounding

 Multimodal LLMs have become the core enablers of GUI agents.
 Since 2024, a new generation of such models has been adapted to interact with digital interfaces using vision and language.
 Notably, closed-source giants like OpenAI’s GPT‑4 and Google’s Gemini [17] are pushing capability boundaries.
 OpenAI's developed a Computer-Using Agent (CUA) to drive an autonomous GUI agent named **Operator** [18].
 This system can visually perceive screens and perform mouse/keyboard actions without specialized APIs.
 Anthropic’s Claude 3.5 [19] has also gained a “Computer Use” capability, enabling it to "view" a virtual screen and emulate mouse/keyboard interactions.
 Meanwhile, the community has introduced strong open-source multimodal models to democratize GUI agents.
 Notably, Alibaba’s Qwen-2.5-VL [20] has delivered impressive visual understanding – e.g. it can handle very large image inputs and precise object localization.
 Similarly, the ChatGLM family has spawned AutoGLM [21], a specialized multimodal agent model.
 AutoGLM augments a ChatGLM-based LLM with vision and is trained via reinforcement learning for GUI tasks.

 ### UI Grounding - Aligning Perception and Action

 Achieving fluent GUI automation requires “grounding” the model in the actual UI – i.e. linking the model’s linguistic plans to on-screen elements and executable actions.
 Recent research has made substantial progress in perception, UI understanding, and action grounding for GUI agents.

+Agents must convert a raw GUI (pixels or DOM data) into a form the model can reason about.
+Two common approaches emerged: (a) leveraging the model’s own multimodal abilities, and (b) inserting an intermediate perception module.
+The first approach is exemplified by GPT-4V and similar LMMs that directly take screenshots as input.
+For instance, SeeAct [22] simply feeds the webpage screenshot to GPT-4V and lets it describe and decide actions.
+The second approach uses computer vision techniques to explicitly identify UI components before involving the LLM.
+An example is the framework by Song et al. [23], which includes a YOLO-based detector to find UI elements (buttons, text fields, etc.) and read their text via OCR, prior to invoking GPT-4V for high-level planning.
+Similarly, AppAgent V2 [24] improved over a pure-LLM baseline by integrating OCR and object detection to recognize on-screen widgets, rather than relying on a brittle DOM parser.
+Microsoft’s UFO agent [25] uses a dual-agent design: one “vision” agent inspects the GUI visually, while another “control” agent queries the app’s UI hierarchy.
+Agent S [26] likewise feeds both the rendered pixels and the accessibility tree of desktop apps into its LLM module.

+After perception, a key challenge is mapping the model’s textual plan (e.g. “Click the OK button, then type the name”) to actual interface actions.
+SeeAct tested a set-of-candidates prompting strategy where GPT-4V would be asked to mark on the image which element to click.
+A more robust solution is to instrument the UI with tags or coordinates that the model can reference.
+Several web agents now render numeric labels next to clickable elements in the screenshot and supply the list of those elements (with their HTML attributes) to the LLM.
+The LLM’s output can then include the label of the intended element, making execution unambiguous.
+On mobile UIs, others have used XML UI trees and asked the LLM to match text in the tree; AppAgent V2’s use of detected text tokens is another form of aligning visual info with semantic targets.

+Despite this progress, UI grounding remains a core challenge.
+The consensus in recent literature is that while today’s agents can handle simple cases, complex interfaces still pose problems.

 ## Architectures and Methods: Enhancing Reasoning in GUI Agents